ZhengdaoZhang/my-study/english/README.md

 B: I have a relaxing Sunday, too.
 In the morning and in the evening, I work on a personal coding project.
 In the afternoon, I take a break and go for a quick walk in the park.
 S: That's a good mix of indoor and outdoor activities!
 I don't work at the computer on weekends like you, though.
 I save that for the weekdays, I suppose.
 B: I know, right?
 But it is a personal project and I like it a lot, so I don't mind spending some of my time on it.

+## class 6

+Learn how to describe your current project.
+In this course, you'll learn how to talk about the projects that you are involved in and how to inform others of you are doing in these projects.
+It mainly focuses on the structures used for informing it and on the related vocabulary.

+### Dialogue 1: Sophie and James discuss their projects

+S: Hey James, what's your cybersecurity project about?
+J: Hi Sophie!
+I'm checking our network for problems.
+We want to be safe from hackers.
+I'm using special tools to see where we might have problems, and then I have to fix them.
+S: That's important work.
+I'm helping our team learn how to stay safe online.
+We're taking some lessons and practicing what to do, if someone tries to steal our identity.
+J: That's great, Sophie!
+The two of us are doing some important work.

+### Dialogue 2: Data analysis team discuss thei projects

+B: Hi Sarah, what are you doing now?
+S: Hi Bob!
+I'm looking at customer data to find patterns.
+We're trying to understand what our customers like and what they buy.
+But we're not having any luck at the moment.
+B: Interesting!
+I'm making pictures with our data for our reports.
+We think it may help people understand them better.
+I'm using some tools to help me.
+S: Pictures can be great to explain things.
+We're not using pictures, but it's definitely fun to work with data like this.